Enhancing Computational Fluid Dynamics with Machine Learning: Accelerating direct numerical simulations

-A number of machine learning approaches have been developed recently to improve the efficiency of DNS.
+A number of machine-learning approaches have been developed recently to improve the efficiency of DNS.
+First, we will discuss several studies aimed at improving discretization schemes.
 Bar-Sinai {\it et al.}~\cite{bar2019learning} proposed a technique based on deep learning to estimate spatial derivatives in low-resolution grids, outperforming standard finite-difference methods.
 A similar approach was developed by Stevens and Colonius~\cite{stevens2020enhancement} to improve the results of fifth-order finite-difference schemes in the context of shock-capturing simulations.
-Other strategies to improve the performance of PDE solvers in coarser meshes have been developed by Li {\it et al.}~\cite{li2020fourier,li2020multipole,li2020neural}.
-Recently, Kochkov~{\it et al.}~\cite{hoyer} considered the two-dimensional Kolmogorov flow~\cite{chandler}, which maintains fluctuations via a forcing term.
-They leveraged deep learning to develop a correction between fine- and coarse-resolution simulations, obtaining excellent agreement with reference simulations in meshes from 8 to 10 times coarser in each dimension, as shown in Fig.~\ref{fig:fig2}.
-These results promise to significantly reduce the computational cost of relevant fluid simulations, including weather~\cite{bauer_et_al}, climate~\cite{freddy}, engineering~\cite{vinuesa_et_al_2018}, and astrophysics~\cite{toras2018towards}.

 Jeon~and~Kim~\cite{jeon_kim} proposed to use a deep neural network to simulate the well-known finite-volume discretization scheme~\cite{eymard2000finite} employed in fluid simulations.
-They tested their method with reactive flows, obtaining excellent agreement with reference high-resolution data at one tenth the computational cost.
+They tested their method with reactive flows, obtaining very good agreement with reference high-resolution data at one tenth the computational cost.
 However, they also documented errors with respect to the reference solution which increased with time.
-Another deep-learning approach, based on a fully-convolutional/long-short-term-memory (LSTM) network, was proposed by Stevens and Colonius~\cite{stevens2020finitenet} to improve the accuracy of finite-difference/finite-volume methods.
+Another deep-learning approach, based on a fully-convolutional/long-short-term-memory (LSTM) network, was proposed by Stevens~and~Colonius~\cite{stevens2020finitenet} to improve the accuracy of finite-difference/finite-volume methods.
+Second, we consider the strategy of developing a correction between fine- and coarse-resolution simulations.
+This was developed by Kochkov~{\it et al.}~\cite{hoyer} for the two-dimensional Kolmogorov flow~\cite{chandler}, which maintains fluctuations via a forcing term.
+They leveraged deep learning to develop the correction, obtaining excellent agreement with reference simulations in meshes from 8 to 10 times coarser in each dimension, as shown in Fig.~\ref{fig:fig2}.
+In particular, this figure shows that for long simulations, the standard coarse-resolution case does not exhibit certain important vortical motions, which are however properly captured by the low-resolution case with the ML model.
+These results promise to substantially reduce the computational cost of relevant fluid simulations, including weather~\cite{bauer_et_al}, climate~\cite{freddy}, engineering~\cite{vinuesa_et_al_2018} and astrophysics~\cite{toras2018towards}.
+Finally, other strategies to improve the performance of PDE solvers in coarser meshes have been developed by Li {\it et al.}~\cite{li2020fourier,li2020multipole,li2020neural}.